HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   as the [Stefan–Boltzmann law](https://en.wikipedia.org/wiki/Stefan%E2%80%93Boltzmann_law)
-  dictates that $E \propto T^4$, so a ~10% drop in absolute temperature means only an equivalent of 1/3 of Sun's Earth-hitting energy may be ferried off-planet, tops.
+  dictates that $E \propto T^4$, so a ~10% drop in absolute temperature means only an equivalent of 1/3 of Sun's Earth-hitting energy may be sourced from off-planet, tops.
-  This plan would mean that RdO probably needs to develop efficient direct carbon capture technologies and implement them at scale, and/or conduct extensive extra geoengineering projects
+  This plan would mean that RdO probably also needs to develop efficient direct carbon capture technologies and implement them at scale, and/or conduct extensive extra geoengineering projects